Tengnueng Sitjaesairoong: 2015

-He made his return to THAI FIGHT on April 4, 2015, where he faced Rungrawee Kemmuaythaigym at THAI FIGHT CRMA, where he won by three-round decision.
+He made his return to THAI FIGHT on April 4, 2015, where he faced Rungrawee P.K.SaenchaiMuaythaiGym at THAI FIGHT CRMA, where he won by three-round decision.

 He then defeated Gaëtan Dambo by decision at THAI FIGHT Samui 2015 on May 2, 2015.

 Next, he faced Alex Oller at THAI FIGHT Proud to Be Thai: China in China on July 18, 2015, where he proceeded to deliver a 1st-round knockout, the first of many.

 On August 22, 2015, he defeated Alka Matewa of Belgium by unanimous decision at THAI FIGHT Narathiwat.

 Tengnueng resumed his habit of finishing opponents and began a long streak of knockout victories as he proceeded to beat Aleksei Dodonov via 2nd-round TKO at THAI FIGHT Proud to Be Thai: Moscow on September 17, 2015.

 On October 24, 2015, Tengnueng defeated the Lithuanian Sigitas Gaizauskas by 2nd-round KO at THAI FIGHT Proud to Be Thai: Vietnam.

 On November 21, 2015, he claimed a 1st-round KO victory over Florian Breau at THAI FIGHT RPCA.

 In the final THAI FIGHT event of 2015, THAI FIGHT Count Down, Tengnueng faced the Brazilian José Neto for the 2015 THAI FIGHT 70 kg Championship on December 31, 2015.
 After connecting on multiple punching combinations, Tengnueng was able to score a 1st-round KO victory.
 As a result, he was crowned the 2015 THAI FIGHT 70 kg King's Cup Champion.